If you'd like to make an individual research appointment with a Librarian, you can submit your request online here: individual research consultations.

 This guide provides information and resources that will help you find, evaluate, and cite sources for your academic research.
 Navigate between pages using the colored tabs above.
 Below is a brief description of what information you can find on each of the tabs in this guide.

-Gathering background information, getting a general overview, and building context for your topic are some of the first steps to doing research.
+Gathering Background Information can provide a general overview and build context for your topic.
 You may also pick up related terms, concepts, and synonyms you can use in your searching.
 This page will introduce you to some general reference databases as well as some pro/con databases to help you think about your topic in a larger context.

-This page contains links to websites that will help you correctly format your citations.
-It also has some information about using a citation manager, such as Refworks or EndNote.
+Citing sources: This page contains links to websites that will help you correctly format your citations.
+It also has some information about using a citation manager, such as EndNote.
 Finally, you can find a variety of options for getting more citation and writing help on campus.